 The National Companion Animal Overpopulation Crisis

 There are no firm statistics on the number of animals entering shelters in the United States or how many Americans own pets.
-There are estimates based upon surveys and the shelters that do keep records of intakes, outtakes and euthanasia rates.
-The fuzziness of the animal population statistics can be explained, but I’ll just list general statistics that are really good estimates.
-The ASPCA has a good list of all shelter statistics if you’re interested.
+There are estimates based upon surveys and the shelters that happen to keep records of intakes, adoptions, return-to-owner, and euthanasia statistics.
+Keep in mind, not all shelters keep track or report their numbers.
+It’s not mandatory.

-- An estimated 6.5 million pets enter US shelters each year.
+- An estimated 6.5 million pets enter US shelters each year, according to the ASPCA.
 (3.3 million dogs and 3.2 million cats)

-- Around 3.2 million animals are adopted from US shelters each year
+- Around 3.2 million animals are adopted from US shelters each year, according to the ASPCA.

-- There are around 78 million dogs in homes across the US and 84 million pet cats!
+- There are around 76 million dogs in homes across the US and 58 million pet cats, according to the American Veterinary Medical Association.

-- The reason there are 1.5 million pets being euthanized in 2018 versus 20 million killed annually in the 1970s is the implementation of spay and neuter resources and education, Trap-Neuter-Return (TNR) programs, pet transportation to other less crowded shelters, and working cat programs.
+- The reason there are 733,000 pets being euthanized in 2019 versus 17 million killed in 1984 is the implementation of spay and neuter resources and education, Trap-Neuter-Return (TNR) programs, pet transportation to other less crowded shelters, and working cat programs.

 - According to Tiny but Mighty by Hannah Shaw, the “Kitten Lady”, a huge number of those cats being euthanized in shelters every year are kittens, especially kittens under adoptable age.

-That does not mean that we’ve met our goals however!
-Just ONE animal euthanized simply because of a lack of home is one too many.
+That does not mean that we’ve met our goals, however.
+Just ONE animal euthanized simply because of a lack of a home is one too many.

 Just to make this clear, I don’t have problems with ‘reputable’ breeders.
 I don’t believe we should be creating designer dogs and cats, especially as some of them come with serious health risks just to achieve a certain look, like munchkin cats.
 That isn’t okay.
 I also think spending thousands on a specific breed is outrageous when there are so many dying unwanted in the shelters each year.

-However, reputable breeders are a very small part of the overall pet overpopulation problem and they serve a purpose to a society who wants small dogs who fit in their purses or cats who go passive when picked up.
+However, reputable breeders are a very small part of the overall pet overpopulation problem and they serve a purpose to society.
 As long as these breeders try to ensure good homes, fixes the puppies and kittens, then I leave well enough alone.
 Reputable breeders also are always willing to take back any animal that becomes unwanted and proceeds to rehome them.

 I am not on a crusade against legitimate, reputable breeders.
-I don’t plan to mention them at all on my site.
 They are a very small part of the problem.
 Irresponsible pet ownership that continues to this day IS the problem.

 I may catch flack for this, of course.
 Certain animal rescue people are quick to judge and condemn and get rabid in their convictions, right or wrong.
 But breeders aren’t necessarily the problem.
 Most breeders I’ve come across will ensure the animal is fixed before selling them as well nowadays.
 So kudos to them.